On Profinite Hyperbolicity and Diophantine Geometry: Profinite hyperbolicity and Diophantine objects

 \begin{conj} The number of rational points of any hyperbolic curve defined over a number field, is bounded above by a bound depending only on the genus and the number field. \end{conj}

 This result is proved in the function field case using Model theory.
 Up to know there exists no number theoretical proof of the Mordell's conjecture in the function field case.
+This is one of the main implications of the section conjecture.